chhoumann/quickadd/README.md

 - Remove (missed) `console.log`.
 - If formatted content is empty, don't add anything.
 - Capture: Don't create file if setting is disabled.

-### 0.2.9 - 0.2.10
-- Fix Capture 'Create file if it doesn't exist' bug where some Templater functions did not activate
-- Address #28 - choices in multis were not able to be added as commands
-- Implement #29 - you can now capture to the bottom of a file
-- Fix macro ID conversion
-- Fix select macro bug for users with 0-1 macros

-### 0.2.7 - 0.2.8
-- Linebreak formatting no longer occurs in Template choices - it only activates for Capture choices.
-It caused unnecessary conflicts.
-- Fix bug where some Templater functions are activated twice.

 ## Getting started
 The first thing you'll want to do is add a new choice.
 A choice can be one of four types.